danioxoli/HotSpotAnalysis_Plugin/README.md

 ___

-**NB - dependencies installation for Windows and MacOS might not properly work because not extensively tested**
+**NB - the dependencies installation workaround for MacOS might not properly work because not extensively tested**

 ___
 ### Installation - Windows